-During early 1943 there were only 120 Japanese prisoners including captured aviators: 1) Hajime Toyoshima "Tadao Minami" 2) Katsuro Nagatomo "Katsuro Sho" 3) Yoshimitsu Maeda "Hideo Oki" 4) Tsutomou Ito "Tetsuo Yamakawa" 5) Masami Koyamada "Torimi Sakamoto" 6) Enji Kakimoto.
-These aviators became the leaders of the camp, but as more Army prisoners were added to the camp, their leadership was tested.
+During 1943 there were only 120 Japanese prisoners detained at Cowra including captured aviators: 1) Hajime Toyoshima "Tadao Minami" 2) Katsuro Nagatomo "Katsuro Sho" 3) Yoshimitsu Maeda "Hideo Oki" 4) Tsutomou Ito "Tetsuo Yamakawa" 5) Masami Koyamada "Torimi Sakamoto" 6) Enji Kakimoto.
+These aviators became the leaders of the camp, but as more Japanese Army prisoners were added to the camp population, their leadership was tested.

 By early 1944, there were 1,100 Japanese prisoners at the camp, larger than the capacity of the camp or guards.
 The aviators made alliances with the other Navy prisoners and the extremist Army prisoners.
 As time passed, they decided on a ban on all labor and planned a riot and breakout with the goal of engaging the Australian guards in a suicidal battle to die honorably.
 Meanwhile, they gave their captors the impression of being contented and cooperative.

 The Australians had indications that something was being planned.
 On June 3, 1944, one of the prisoners of Korean descent named Matsumoto Takeo informed the Australians that many Japanese were secretly planning a riot and mass breakout.
-This intelligence was taken seriously and reported to camp authorities in early June, and by June 9 two Vickers machine guns and reinforcements added to the camp's defenses and a plan was made to move prisoners out of the Hay Camp, NSW on August 7, but the riot would happen prior to this date.
+This intelligence was taken seriously and reported to the camp authorities and by June 9, 1944 two Vickers machine guns and reinforcements were added to the camp defenses and a plan was made to move some prisoners to Hay Camp in New South Wales on August 7, 1944 but the riot happen before this relocation.

-On August 5, 1944, Private Alfred Rolls fired two warning shots shortly before 2 am at a Japanese prisoner, who was running, in an apparent attempt to warn the Australia, but before he could take any other action, at 2am, Hajime Toyoshima signaled the start of the breakout with a bugle.
-Japanese prisoners from Compound B attempted to rush the perimeter fence near the Vickers machine gun, the northeast F guard tower and broadway gate.
+On August 5, 1944 shortly before 2:00am Private Alfred Rolls fired two warning shots shortly at a Japanese prisoner, who was running towards him, apparently in an apparent attempt to warn the guards.
+Before he could take any other action, at 2:00am prisoner Hajime Toyoshima signaled the start of the breakout with a bugle and hundreds of Japanese prisoners attempted to rush the perimeter fence near the Vickers machine gun, the northeast F guard tower and Broadway gate.

-Prisoners attacked No 2 Vickers machine gun position, manned by Pte Ben Hardy and Pte Ralph Jones fired for five minutes but were overrun and clubbed to death.
-Both earned the George Cross for "quelling Japanese uprising".
+Meanwhile, other prisoners attacked No. 2 Vickers machine gun position, manned by Pte Benjamin G. Hardy and Pte Ralph Jones that fired for five minutes before being overrun and beaten to death with clubs.
+Later, both earned the George Cross for "quelling Japanese uprising".
 Another guard, Private Charles Shepherd was stabbed to death.
-Harry Doncaster was killed attempting to round up prisoners, and was beaten to death.
-Four other Australians were wounded.
+Harry Doncaster was killed attempting to round up prisoners and was beaten to death.
+Four other Australians were wounded during the action.

 In total, 231 Japanese POWs died in the attempted breakout and were buried at the camp, Three others died of wounds later.
 Twenty prisoners could not be identified due to their wounds.
 Photographs and fingerprints were taken of all the dead.

 During the 1960s, some veterans of the camp formed the "Japan Cowra Society".
-In 1964, the Japanese War Cemetery opened, managed by the Australian War Graves Commission, and the Cowra RSL that helps maintain the graves.
+In 1964, the Japanese War Cemetery opened, managed by the Australian War Graves Commission, and the Cowra RSL helps maintain it.